OCA/stock-logistics-request/stock_request_mrp/readme/DESCRIPTION.md

-This module allows for users to be able to display manufacturing orders that have been created as a consequence of Stock Requests.
+This module allows users to be able to display Manufacturing Orders that have been created as a consequence of Stock Requests.